 Walking into an empty house can be intimidating.
 A buyer has to use their imagination to see the house as a home and figure out where things should go and if it can be functional and attractive for the life they are hoping to live there.
 On the flip side, buyers can have a hard time looking past a mess of clutter and poor decorations to see a house’s potential.
 Your best bet is having your house staged.

-Real estate agents list staging as a big reason for a house not selling quickly so making it a priority can be a winning move.
+Real estate agents have staging as a big reason for a house not selling quickly, so making it a priority can be a fantastic move toward selling your property.

 Marketing Your House

-One of the most important duties for a selling agent is marketing your house to all the potential buyers out there.
-A good real estate agent will take high-quality pictures of your properly staged house and make sure they are listed along with a description that highlights the main selling points.
+One of the most crucial duties for a selling agent is marketing your house to all the potential buyers out there.
+A good real estate agent will take high-quality pictures of your property, help with staging your house, and ensure the property is listed along with a description that highlights the main selling points on real estate websites.

 Your real estate agent should do all they can to get the word out and attract buyers.
 They should have a target of how many potential buyers they will contact per week to try to sell your house.

 Keep the Sellers in the Loop